LinuxCommandLibrary

 copy

-Execute a command on a remote host with a specific username
+Execute with specific username

 copy

-$ rsh [remote_host] --no-err [ls -l]
+$ rsh remote_host --no-err ls -l

 copy